PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 39 : January 17 , 2020 | Reviewed the lessons

 **Today's Progress :** Today I reviewed the lessons to solve the project in Alteryx.
-I also read an interesting link about accuracy, precision, recall F-1 score
+I also read an interesting link about accuracy, precision, recall F-1 score: https://steemit.com/spanish/@waster/explicacion-alternativa-para-accuracy-precision-recall-y-f1-score)

+**Thoughts :** I continue with the challenge of #sg_python_community with dictionaries.

+## Day 40 : January 18 , 2020 | Reviewed the lessons

+**Today's Progress :** Today I reviewed the lessons to solve the project in Alteryx.
+I also read an interesting link about Selecting metrics for machine learning https://fayrix.com/machine-learning-metrics_es

 **Thoughts :** I continue with the challenge of #sg_python_community with dictionaries.